-Tanesha also talks about taking "an active approach during and beyond Black History Month", which is a wonderful and essential mindset shift to have.
+Tanesha's article also talks about taking "an active approach during and beyond Black History Month", which is a wonderful and essential mindset shift to have.
 So with an active approach in mind I reflected on the list that Kadesha shared on to the 28 ways to celebrate Black History Month.
-I would encourage you to look at that list and choose one or more ways that you will intentionally celebrate this month.
+I would encourage you to look at that list and choose one or more ways that you will intentionally and actively celebrate this month.

 As therapists we are holding a nation whose mental health is worse than it has been at any point in the last 20 years.
 And, at the same time trying to hold our own mental health and the mental health and wellness of our family.

 When reading this article HERE by Forbes, as a therapist, I felt so seen.

 It speaks to the full caseloads of therapists (even pre-pandemic) which are swelling over at this point.
 In my own community finding the support for a child to see a therapist with a specific set of skills like Play Therapy or EMDR can be a daunting task and usually lands a child on a waitlist.
 A waitlist for a child and family that need services now.